harfbuzz/harfruzz/README.md

 The following conformance issues need to be fixed:

-* harfruzz does not yet fully pass the harfbuzz shaping or fuzzing tests
+* harfrust does not yet fully pass the harfbuzz shaping or fuzzing tests
 * Malformed fonts will cause an error
    * HarfBuzz uses fallback/dummy shaper in this case
 * No Arabic fallback shaper (requires subsetting)